-- Umbrella + Rain Jacket/Coat: rain in Providence is both frequent and unpredictable. - Winter Wear: During Fall, a windbreaker or a light coat/jacket along with a few jerseys/sweaters will help you tide over, but eventually you will have to buy an insulated jacket(s) to cope with the New England winter. - Stationery: We recommend that you bring some basic things, such as pens and refills, highlighters, calculators and writing pads. - Toiletries: It is a good idea to bring useful items such as shampoo, body wash, conditioner, toothpaste, etc. to tide you over for the first few days.
+- Umbrella + Rain Jacket/Coat: rain in Providence is both frequent and unpredictable (we'll also gift you a Brown University umbrella at International Orientation). - Winter Wear: During Fall, a windbreaker or a light coat/jacket along with a few jerseys/sweaters will help you tide over, but eventually you will have to buy an insulated jacket to cope with the New England winter.

-Power Adapter/ Travel Adapter: The U.S. uses type A and B power sockets and if these are different from your country then be sure to bring appropriate power adapters so that you can charge and operate your electronic devices.
+• Power Adapter/ Travel Adapter: The U.S. uses type A and B power sockets and if these are different from your country then be sure to bring appropriate power adapters so that you can charge and operate your electronic devices.